 Assembly-Tree

-The elements you add to the model are in the Assembly-Tree.
+The elements you add to your model are in the Assembly-Tree.

 Each element has an Element Icon and an Element Name.